-Films can help high school students visualize the global impact of the Columbian Exchange by illustrating the cultural, biological, and economic interactions between the Old and New Worlds.
+Films can help your high school World History students visualize the global impact of the Columbian Exchange by illustrating the cultural, biological, and economic interactions between the Old and New Worlds.
 While there are few films that focus solely on the Columbian Exchange, several historical dramas provide valuable context.

 1492: Conquest of Paradise (1992) portrays Christopher Columbus's voyages and the initial encounters between Europeans and Indigenous peoples, highlighting early exchanges of goods, ideas, and diseases.